 Current Educational Practices

 In modern education, teaching fractions often involves hands-on activities and visual aids to help students grasp the concept more intuitively.
-Teachers use tools like fraction bars, pie charts, and interactive software to demonstrate how fractions work and how they can be manipulated.
+Now, teachers use tools like fraction bars, pie charts, and interactive software to demonstrate how fractions work and how they can be manipulated.
 This approach aims to make learning fractions more engaging and less abstract.

 Research on Fraction Learning